How to Manage ADHD and Seasonal Affective Disorder (SAD) During Winter: A Guide for Women

 - Withdrawing from social interactions

-If you already experience difficulties with focus, mood swings, or impulsivity due to ADHD, these symptoms can feel even more overwhelming during the colder months.
+With ADHD, these symptoms can become even more overwhelming during the colder months.
 For many women, it can become harder to stay on top of daily tasks, manage emotions, and maintain relationships.

 Why Women with ADHD Are More Vulnerable to SAD